uyuni-project/uyuni-rfc/accepted/00076-state-channels-visibility.md

 ## What are the unknowns?
 1. Salt States coming from Formulas are not yet considered as part of this RFC
 2. This RFC is considering presenting all the sources of the Salt States for a given system.
 The RFC is **not** considering instead to implement a reverse-engineering to pick every Salt State from a given HighState and build the history of the specific source where it came from.
+This RFC is also **not** about tracing each line in the highstate to one of the states assigned to a system directly and/or indirectly from their sources.

 ## What can happen if Murphy's law holds true?
 1. No periculous path visible at the moment